EDINBURGH: University of Edinburgh

 - Photocopy of Passport ID Page

-- letter of recommendation- uploaded online through University of Edinburgh application
+- Letter of recommendation (should be an academic reference)- uploaded online through University of Edinburgh application

 - *Please submit a copy of your transcript and academic reference to 403 Richards Hall as well